Updated: April 2017, (2009-2015 version)

 Because of the many limitations of cost-effectiveness estimates, we give estimated cost-effectiveness limited weight in recommending charities (consistent with the appropriate approach to Bayesian adjustments to such estimates).
 Confidence in an organization's track record and the strength of evidence for an intervention often carries heavier weight when differences in estimated cost-effectiveness are not large.

-That said, we think producing these estimates is useful for identifying large differences in cost-effectiveness as well as encouraging staff to think through and quantify important questions related to understanding and assessing a charity's work.
+That said, we think producing these estimates is useful for identifying large differences in cost-effectiveness as well as encouraging individuals who are involved with GiveWell research to think through and quantify important questions related to understanding and assessing a charity's work.

 How cost-effective is cost-effective?